mwcraig/ccd-as-book/_build/02-01-Calibrating-bias-images.md

 The data for this example can be downloaded from [http://www.stsci.edu/~etollerud/python_imred_data.tar](http://www.stsci.edu/~etollerud/python_imred_data.tar)

-In what follows, the unpacked data is presumed to be available in the same direction as this notebook.
+In what follows, the unpacked data is presumed to be available in the same directory as this notebook.

 ### Make an image file collection for the raw data